Websoft9/docker-onlyofficecommunityserver/README.md

 The following are the minimal recommended requirements:

-* **OS**: 64-bit Red Hat, CentOS or other compatible distributive with kernel version 3.8 or later, 64-bit Debian, Ubuntu or other compatible distributive with kernel version 3.8 or later
+* **OS**: 64-bit Red Hat, CentOS, 64-bit Debian, Ubuntu or other compatible distributive with kernel version 3.8 or later
 * **ARCH**: amd64
 * **RAM**: 4 GB or more
 * **CPU**: dual-core 2 GHz or higher